Scroll down to see our summary of things that should raise your suspicion when choosing a breeder.....

 TEMPERAMENT, TEMPERAMENT, TEMPERAMENT!!!

 HEALTH!!!
-The first thing to look at, whether the breeder you are looking to get a puppy from breeds for show puppies or not, are HEALTH CLEARANCES- have both parents been Xrayed for Hip- and maybe even Elbow- Dysplasia, and those results registered with the Orthopedic Foundation for Animals (OFA)?- alternately, this may have been done by PennHip, or in Canada, OVC..
+The first thing to look at, whether the breeder you are looking to get a puppy from breeds for show puppies or not, are HEALTH CLEARANCES- have both parents been Xrayed for Hip- and maybe even Elbow- Dysplasia, and those results registered with the Orthopedic Foundation for Animals (OFA)?- alternately, this may have been done by PennHip.
+If they had a "prelim" test done young, has that been followed up properly with official testing after the age of 2?
 Have their eyes been checked for any genetic disorder by a veterinary Opthalmologist?
-Usually (though not always) these results in the past were registered with the Canine Eye Registry Foundation (CERF), you may also now find them registered with OFA.
+These results in the past were registered with the Canine Eye Registry Foundation (CERF), you may also now find them registered with OFA's Companion Animal Eye Registration (CAER).
 However, at minimum you should be able to see and verify the original veterinary report.
 Look up the pedigrees through AKC and ask around.
 Having these health clearances on the parents lessens (it does not eliminate) the risk of the puppies developing these problems- but your breeder should be using all of the tools available to try their hardest to produce healthy pups.
 Like all dogs (including mixed breeds), Malamutes have their share of hereditary disorders, and we have to continue to contribute and participate with those organizations who are researching them, always digging for answers as to how genetics or other factors can cause or create diseases.
-All intact dogs owned by us have participated in at least one blood draw for research, with their information stored in the OFA's DNA databank.
-With the newly developed DNA test for Alaskan Malamute Polyneuropathy, we will also be utilizing that tool in the future.
+All adult dogs owned by us have participated in at least one blood draw for research, with their information stored in the OFA's DNA databank.
+With the more recently developed DNA test for Alaskan Malamute Polyneuropathy, we are utilizing that tool- we are fortunate that all of our dogs are clear of the gene for this inherited and deadly disorder.
+PLEASE look into this disease and the clearances!
+Embark is interesting, but please bear in mind that of the 170+ tests they run on every dog, only 1 or 2 are actually relevant to this breed.
+A full DNA panel is no substitute for hip and elbow X Rays and possibly thyroid "full panel" tests.

 REGISTRATION Are the parents (and consequently the puppies) registered with the American Kennel Club (AKC)?
-The only registration Clubs I am aware of that truly are registering PUREBRED Malamutes in THIS country are the AKC, and you may find dogs registered with the Canadian Kennel Club or the United Kennel Club - however, any animal registered with UKC is likely to also be registered with one of the first two.
-Other "registries" exist that will "register" any dog, regardless of parentage, or even in the lack of known parentage- so puppies resulting from these dogs may or may not be purebred, or the parents may have been bred even though they were sold on a spay/neuter contract or with Limited Registration (which would make that "breeder" pretty unethical).
-NO good, responsible breeder sells puppies without papers!!
+The only registration Clubs I am aware of that truly are registering PUREBRED Malamutes in THIS country (USA) are the AKC, and you may find dogs registered with the Canadian Kennel Club or the United Kennel Club - however, any animal registered with UKC is likely to also be registered with one of the first two.
+I'd be suspicious if they are not.
+Other "registries" exist that will register any dog, regardless of parentage, or even in the lack of known parentage- so puppies resulting from these dogs may or may not be purebred, or the parents may have been bred even though they were sold on a spay/neuter contract or with Limited Registration (which would make that "breeder" pretty unethical, IMO).
+NO good, responsible breeder sells purebred puppies without papers!!

 What About Size??
-Good breeders try to breed to our Standard- there is a natural variation of size within the breed, however, no natural Malamute in history was ever useful on a sled team (remember the Malamutes original purpose was as a freighting dog, heavy loads over LONG distances, all day, at likely a trot) that weighed much in excess of 100 pounds- about the size of my 26-inch Male.
-It does happen that even in today's show lines, here & there a puppy will be produced who is WAY larger than his littermates!
-But this is not intentional, and often these huge pups are placed as pets.
-Extremely large dogs generally cannot keep up on a sled team- even a recreational one- their extra size makes them too heavy to have much endurance (yes, I've seen this), and they have a difficult time breaking trail in deep snow.
-They are often good at weight pulling, and if that's what you want and like to do with your dogs, they'll do just fine!
-IF you want a sledding or packing dog, or want to try performance events, you'll need a dog that is closer to the breed standard- even my 26" dog has a hard time maneuvering through some Rally and agility courses- though he is a wonderful sled dog, he's just too big to be able to easily change direction at speed.
-Some large Mals can do agility events fine- like my big guy, they'll likely not be real competitive in advanced levels, but may certainly be able to do it and have fun- which is the whole point, right?
+Good breeders try to breed to our Standard- there is a natural variation of size within the breed, however, no natural Malamute in history was ever useful on a sled team (remember the Malamutes original purpose was as a freighting dog, heavy loads over LONG distances, all day, at likely a trot) that weighed much in excess of 120 pounds, and even that is pretty extreme for a working sled dog.
+It does happen that even in today's show lines, here & there a puppy will be produced who is WAY larger than expected!
+But this is not the intent of the breeding, nor a marketing tool or bragging right.
+Extremely large, heavy dogs generally cannot keep up on a sled team- even a recreational one- their extra size makes them too heavy to have much endurance (yes, I've seen this), and they have a difficult time breaking trail in deep snow.
+They are often good at weight pulling, and if that's what you want and like to do with your dogs, they'll do just fine- go right ahead and pursue that activity and have fun with it!
+IF you want a sledding or packing dog, or want to try performance events, you'll likely need a dog that is closer to the breed standard- even my 26" dog has a hard time maneuvering through some Rally and agility courses- though he is a wonderful sled dog, he's just too big to be able to easily change direction at speed.
+Some larger Mals can do agility events fine- like my big guy, they'll likely not be real competitive in advanced levels, but may certainly be able to do it and have fun- which is the whole point, right?
 Like any large breed, they'll need to be kept lean to avoid putting too much stress on their joints.

 THE TOTAL MALAMUTE- and the IMPORTANCE OF STRUCTURE

 Breeding for only one major trait often causes the loss of other traits- whether it's breeding for size, or only considering temperament without considering structure, or breeding for heavy coats, or whatever it is-the WHOLE dog needs to be considered in breeding.
 If a very large dog still meets the standard in coat, structure, head shape, etc; well okay then!
 And there are some very nice-looking, lovely-tempered Giant Malamutes out there- there are also very poor ones, that even disregarding size, don't have the structure or head shape to really look like a Malamute- there are even those that look cross-bred.
 These are likely from breeders who are only considering size when breeding, rather than structure; overall structure, soundness, health, and temperament should be the first considerations in breeding- equally!
 Malamutes, remember, should be able to move with a clean, reaching, effortless and tireless gait- they should certainly look as though they could motor across the snow all day long!
 I don't believe all breeders need to be aiming to breed show dogs- but their dogs should be built correctly, and look like the ideal that the breed standard describes, regardless of size.
+Also, if they are not "proving" their dogs in some PUBLIC way: working events, or companion events are good options other than the show ring- then how can they really know they are breeding dogs of quality?
+All dogs can be great on their home turf, how do they stack up in public?
+Can they keep working even after the novelty wears off?
 A Malamute with a wonderful temperament but poor structure, whose parents were bred because of their lovely temperaments even though they had that same poor structure, may make a good pet...until the owners decide they want to start, for instance, hiking with their dog on a regular basis.
 For a while, all may be fine- but as the dog keeps working his body, the badly-angled joints will wear and break down, and eventually will cause him pain and irreversible damage- which will often be shown as "grouchiness" (or even worse) in the formerly-happy dog's demeanor!
 Structure is VERY important in the performance rings as well- agility dogs do a great deal of jumping and turning while running very fast!
 Poor shoulder and front leg structure will cause them injury and a very early retirement.
-Poor rear structure will affect their abilities nearly as much.
+Poor rear structure will affect their abilities as much.
 Advanced Obedience dogs must also jump, often higher than in agility- again, structure matters!
 For more insight and understanding of these issues, please read this excellent article, and visit the Canine Sports Productions website for more information.

 Here are some things that earmark breeders to avoid: